cbragg9/Password-Generator/README.md

 Description of latest commit:
+-Moved variables outside of function to increase scope
+-Created Boolean variable for lowercase
+-Added while loop in for loop that creates final password var to generate new character if it matches a lowercase

+Previous commit:
 -Added prompt to set password length
--Added while loop to repeat question if length or data type is unacceptable -Added four functions to generate one type of characters (uppercase, lowercase, number, special) -Added one function to generate a random character from one of the four functions -Added final password var
+-Added while loop to repeat question if length or data type is unacceptable
+-Added four functions to generate one type of characters (uppercase, lowercase, number, special)
+-Added one function to generate a random character from one of the four functions
+-Added final password var
 -Added for loop to add one unique character to final variable using function, up to password length